Quantum-coherent mixtures of causal relations: Supplementary Notes

 In the following, we derive an upper bound on the mutual information between two causes, $D$ and $E$, conditioned on their common effect, $B$, under the assumption that the two influences are combined probabilistically, that is,

 The derivation is cast in terms of classical variables, but an extension to the quantum case is given at the end.

 The distribution over $DE$ conditional on some value of $B$ can be obtained by Bayesian inversion.
-We assume that the prior distributions over $D$ and $E$ are uniform, $u(D)$ and $u(E)$; that is, we have no additional information about them beyond what we can retrodict from $B$.
-In this case,
+Note that, since $D$ and $E$ do not share a common cause, our prior probability distribution over them takes the form of a product of two generic probability distributions, which we denote by $Q(D)$ and $Q(E)$.
+It follows that

-where $P(B)\equiv\sum_{DE} P(B|DE)u(D)u(E)$.
+where $P(B)\equiv\sum_{DE} P(B|DE)Q(D)Q(E)$.
 For each value $b$ of $B$, the fractions are distributions over $D$ and $E$, respectively, but not necessarily normalized.
 Let $P^b_{\mathcal{D}}(D)$ and $P^b_{\mathcal{E}}(E)$ denote the corresponding normalized distributions, introducing the $b$-dependent modified weight $q^b$ to absorb the difference in normalization: